February 28, 2019

 In this case, the environment benefits because the government has a way of ensuring everyone is using safe and approved chemicals on their plants.
 This cuts down on the use of hazardous pesticides that are harmful to the environment.

-By providing a way to monitor and regulate new industries businesses within those industries will have clear direction on laws, permits, licenses, taxes, etc. This helps to cut down on the potential illegal use of chemicals and pesticides, and the improper disposal of any hazardous waste.
+By providing a way to monitor and regulate new industries businesses within those industries will have clear direction on laws, permits, licenses, taxes, etc. This helps to cut down on the potentially illegal use of chemicals and pesticides, and the improper disposal of any hazardous waste.

 Enforcement of Regulations